Solutions to common product CSV import problems

 Validation failed: The uploaded image exceeds the 20 megapixel limit

 Your product images can be any size up to 5760 x 5760 px, or 20 megapixels.
 Reduce the size of the image or use a different image.

 There are random characters in my export.
 Do you handle international languages?

 Shopify supports any language or characters that are included in the UTF-8 encoding.
-If you're seeing strange characters in your product descriptions, it probably means your CSV file isn't in the UTF-8 encoding.
+If you're seeing strange characters in your product descriptions, it probably means your CSV file isn't using UTF-8 encoding.
 To fix it, open the file in a text editor.
-Save it again at once, making sure that you specify UTF-8 encoding in the Save dialog.
+Save it again at once, making sure that you specify UTF-8 encoding.

 I tried to upload my CSV and a